-- Det.
+Det.
 Del Spooner of I, Robot has this as a reason for hating robots.
 During a car accident where he and a girl were trapped in cars sinking into the lake, a robot saved him but not the girl.
-The robot claims that Spooner had a better chance of survival than the girl (whose odds were statistically non-existent), a reasoning he hates since he believes that a true human would gladly sacrifice their life to save the girl no matter how futile.
+The robot's claims that Spooner had a better chance of survival than the girl (whose odds were statistically non-existent) and since the robots brain is a difference engine, it logically went after the one with a better chance of survival, a reasoning that Del hates since he believes that a true human would gladly sacrifice their life to save the girl no matter how futile.

 Cilla's voice: I don't want to die, Tina.
 I want to live.